Silver Studio: Archive

 The archive material consists of business records, wage books, photograph albums, correspondence, letters, diaries, visual reference material, trade cards, and other printed ephemera.
 The Silver Studio was pioneering in that it employed the services of a photographer to record every design.
 Designs were numbered and cross referenced to photograph albums and day books, the majority of which survive.
 It is therefore possible to trace the details of the designer of a given design (by which is meant both original designs in the collections, and actual examples of wallpapers or textiles existing in the wider world) and to establish to which manufacturer it was sold, when and for how much.
 The completeness and coherence of this archive material existing alongside the designs, wallpapers and textiles themselves, makes the Silver Studio collection entirely unique.
 Rarely do other collections document the whole process of creating and selling a design, as is possible here.

 Visual reference

 That designers employed by the Silver Studio were able to satisfy the requirements of their clients, the manufacturers, was due in part to the fact that they amassed large amounts of material as visual reference.
 As well as examples of wallpapers and textiles by other designers, this material includes press cuttings, reference books and other printed ephemera.
 It also includes material such as Japanese Ise-katagami stencils and Continental design resources collected from a variety of sources.

 The Silver Studio designers used this to enable them to produce designs which gestured towards key trends while retaining mass market appeal.
-This material greatly enriches the collection both because it is interesting in its own right and for what it tells us about the Studio's design process and sources of inspiration.